Sleep: Functions

-Unsolved problem in biology: What is the biological function of sleep?

 Restoration

 The sleeping brain has been shown to remove metabolic end products at a faster rate than during an awake state, by increasing the flow of cerebrospinal fluid during sleep.
 The mechanism for this removal appears to be the glymphatic system, a system that does for the brain what the lymphatic system does for the body.
 Further research has shown that the glymphatic system is driven by pulses of hormones that in turn create surges in blood flow that cause the cerebrospinal fluid to flow, carrying away metabolites.

 Sleep may facilitate the synthesis of molecules that help repair and protect the brain from metabolic end products generated during waking.
 Anabolic hormones, such as growth hormones, are secreted preferentially during sleep.
 The brain concentration of glycogen increases during sleep, and is depleted through metabolism during wakefulness.

 The human organism physically restores itself during sleep, occurring mostly during slow-wave sleep during which body temperature, heart rate, and brain oxygen consumption decrease.
 In both the brain and body, the reduced rate of metabolism enables countervailing restorative processes.
 While the body benefits from sleep, the brain actually requires sleep for restoration, whereas these processes can take place during quiescent waking in the rest of the body.
 The essential function of sleep may be its restorative effect on the brain: "Sleep is of the brain, by the brain and for the brain."
 Furthermore, this includes almost any brain, no matter how small: sleep is observed to be a necessary behavior across most of the animal kingdom, including some of the least cognitively advanced animals, implying that sleep is essential to the most fundamental brain processes, i.e. neuronal firing.
 This shows that sleep is vital even when there is no need for other functions of sleep, such as memory consolidation or dreaming.